bektas-sari/single_word_diary/README.md

-# 📝 Single Word Diary
+# 📝 Single Word Diary (Flutter APP)

 **Single Word Diary** is a minimal yet meaningful Flutter app that lets users capture the essence of their day using just one word.
 The goal is to promote mindfulness and self-reflection with a simple, habit-forming experience.

 ---